Home

 King William, VA 23086

-General Information
+General Information on Juvenile Cases

 In Virginia, a juvenile is any person under 18 years of age.
 The Juvenile and Domestic Relations Court hears all matters involving juveniles such as criminal or traffic matters.
 Juvenile delinquency cases are cases involving a minor under the age of 18 who has been accused of committing an offense that would be considered criminal if committed by an adult.
 Other juvenile offenses may be referred to as status offenses.
 Status offenses are those acts that are unlawful only because they are committed by a minor.